Information for Freshmen -- Fall 2021

 We will offer ENGCW 271W Introduction to Poetry Writing and ENGCW 272W Introduction to Fiction Writing again in Spring 2021.
 You will have to fill out another application form during pre-registration in the fall.
 Application forms do not roll over from one semester to the next.

-If you need advice about which course to take, please consult the program administrator, Paula Vitaris, via e-mail at email@example.com.
+If you need advice about which course to take, please consult the program administrator, Nora Lewis, via e-mail at firstname.lastname@example.org.

-Once you are accepted for a class, make sure you get a permission number from Paula Vitaris.
-Emory's student registration system, OPUS, requires this number so it knows that you have permission for the Creative Writing class.
+Nora Lewis will e-mail you to let you know if you have been accepted into a class.
+The e-mail will include a six-digit permission number.
+Emory's student registration system, OPUS, requires this number so it knows that you have permission for the class.

 We accept applications even after freshman registration, up to the end of add-drop.
-If a space is still available in the class you want and you are accepted for the class, you can always add in once the freshman registration periods have closed.
+If a space is still available in the class you want and you are accepted for the class, you can always add during add-drop, once the freshman registration periods have closed.

 This is actually an easy process!
-Just contact Paula Vitaris at firstname.lastname@example.org for a freshman application and she will also answer all your questions.
+Just contact Nora Lewis at email@example.com for a freshman application and she will also answer all your questions.
 If you have an issue that needs to be resolved by a faculty member or the College of Arts and Sciences, she will also help you with that.